Cyril Ramaphosa: South Africa president's fate in hands of the ANC

 Leaders of South Africa's governing party are meeting to discuss President Cyril Ramaphosa's future amid a corruption scandal that has led to calls for him to resign.

+He came to power pledging to tackle corruption but has now been caught up in his own crisis.

-A panel of legal experts said last week that Mr Ramaphosa may have broken the law by allegedly covering up the theft of a large sum of cash at his farm.
+An independent report said Mr Ramaphosa may have broken the law by allegedly covering up a theft at his farm.

+He has denied any wrongdoing and his spokesman said the report was "flawed".

-Speaking on Sunday, Mr Ramaphosa said his fate was in his party's hands.
+Speaking on Sunday, Mr Ramaphosa said his fate was in the hands of the governing African National Congress (ANC).
+But he has also said that he will challenge the report in the country's Constitutional Court.

-The meeting of the African National Congress' executive committee - its top decision-making body - comes a day after a smaller group of leaders met to discuss the issue, but failed to reach a conclusion.

-Mr Ramaphosa's legal team is also expected to lodge papers with the country's Constitutional Court on Monday to undertake a legal review of the report by the panel that was appointed by the speaker of parliament.
+Parliament will also get its say, with MPs set to discuss the report, which was commissioned from a panel of legal experts by the speaker, on Tuesday.
+They could decide to launch impeachment proceedings.

+Leader of the opposition Economic Freedom Fighters Julius Malema has said that he is confident that impeachment will go ahead, even though the ANC holds a majority of seats in parliament.

+Faced with a difficult economic situation, South Africans are watching this unfold wondering how it could affect them and waiting to see if yet another president will be brought down by allegations of corruption.

+Mr Ramaphosa became president in 2018 after the resignation of Jacob Zuma, whose time in office had been weighed down by mounting corruption allegations.

-The scandal erupted in June, when a former South African spy boss, Arthur Fraser, filed a complaint with police accusing the president of hiding a theft of $4m (£3.25m) in cash from his Phala Phala game farm in 2020.
+This scandal erupted in June, when a former South African spy boss, Zuma-ally Arthur Fraser, filed a complaint with police accusing the president of hiding a theft of $4m (£3.25m) in cash from his Phala Phala game farm in 2020.

 Mr Ramaphosa admitted that some money, which had been hidden in a sofa, had been stolen, but said it was $580,000 not $4m.